DeveloperCielo/developercielo.github.io/_i18n/en/_posts/checkout-cielo/2000-01-01-checkout-tutoriais.md

 ## Store configurations Tab

 In this page it is possible to perform configurations in different mechanisms within Cielo Checkout.
-This area is divided in 4 different parts: Display, Payments, Anti fraud, Courier freight and services.
+This area is divided in 4 different parts: Display, Payments, Anti fraud, Correios freight and services.

 ### Display